Wavelet-based Ramsey magnetometry enhancement of a single NV center in diamond

-With the large zero-field splitting, and assuming that $B_0$ is aligned with the NV axis, the non-secular terms in $\mathbb{A}_i$ interaction tensor can be dropped~\cite{maze12, guldeste22}.
+To split the degeneracy of $|m_s=\pm1\rangle$ states, we align the bias field, $B_0$, parallel to the NV axis.
+Choosing this bias field sufficiently large (around a few tens of milliTeslas) also allows us to drop non-secular terms in $\mathbb{A}_i$ interaction tensor ~\cite{maze12, guldeste22}.
 We also note that the $^{13}$C spins that are in the vicinity of NV-defect ($<1$~nm) have non-vanishing Fermi-contact terms.
-It has been shown that they are not the main source of the dephasing mechanism, and since these fastly oscillating terms can be silenced by dynamical decoupling techniques~\cite{barry20}, they can be safely ignored.
+It has been shown that they are not the main source of the dephasing mechanism, and since these fastly oscillating terms can be silenced by dynamical decoupling techniques~\cite{barry20}, they can be practically ignored.
 For a single NV-center, since dephasing time $T_2^*$ highly depends on the hyperfine couplings and hence the spatial distribution of $^{13}$C nuclei~\cite{zhao12, maze12, guldeste18}, we consider randomly distributed 1100 $^{13}$C bath spins, which has approximately 1\% natural abundance in diamond structure.
-To mimic the thermalized nuclear spin bath dynamics (i.e. with a joint density operator, $\rho \propto \otimes_{i}\hat{\mathcal{I}}_i$), we average out 1000 different initial nuclear spin realizations to calculate coherence of the central spin, under $B_0=40$~mT.
-With these parameters and via second-order generalized cluster correlation expansion (gCCE) \cite{yang20, onizhuk21}, we have extracted according to the expression $e^{-(t/T_2^*)^p}$, the dephasing time, $T_2^*=3.9~\mu$s, and decay factor, $p=2$.
+To mimic the thermalized nuclear spin bath dynamics (i.e. with a joint density operator, $\rho \propto \otimes_{i}\hat{\mathcal{I}}_i$), we average out 1000 different initial nuclear spin realizations to calculate coherence of the central spin, under bias field $B_0=40$~mT.
+With these parameters and via second-order generalized cluster correlation expansion (gCCE)~\cite{yang20, onizhuk21}, we have extracted according to the expression $e^{-(t/T_2^*)^p}$, the dephasing time of a single NV-center, $T_2^*=3.9~\mu$s, and decay factor, $p=2$.